kylebystrom/pawpyseed/README.md

-not well described by plane waves without prohibitively large basis sets, so a "pseudopotential" is introduced near the atomic nuclei which results in smooth "pseudowavefunctions" well described by plane waves.
+not well described by plane waves without prohibitively large basis sets, so a "pseudopotential" is introduced near the atomic nuclei which results in smooth
+"pseudo wavefunctions" well described by plane waves.
 The full wavefunctions can be recovered by a linear transform of the pseudowavefunctions.
 The PAW method requires three sets of functions: projector functions, onto which